Lentils are a protein-dense addition to your kitchen, offering a variety of uses and nutritional benefits.

 First, you should look for any visible signs that your lentils have gone bad.
 If there has been any development of mold, the lentils should be thrown out.
 This could look like a white film or discoloration on the lentils.

-Mold will typically develop when the lentils have come in contact with moisture, which is why it is so crucial to keep lentils in airtight packaging, safe from any condensation or moisture.
+Mold typically develops when the lentils have come in contact with moisture, which is why it is crucial to keep lentils in airtight packaging, safe from any condensation or moisture.

 Another sign of spoilage could include a strange smell, such as an excessively earthy scent.
 If the lentils smell off, it is probably best to discard them.

 Typically, lentils will not go bad in the sense that there is harm in consuming them.
 However, after time, they will begin to degrade in quality, losing nutritional value and flavor.
-In addition, once past their prime, lentils will become harder and dried out, making them more difficult to properly cook.
+In addition, once past their prime, lentils will become harder and dried out, making them more difficult to cook properly.
 While still likely safe to consume, they will not be as palatable.